DannyKennen/DataScience_S2025/data-science-curriculum-build (2)/challenges/c05-antibiotics-assignment.md

 - The prefix strepto means chain or twisted, ans diplo means double.
 The Streptococcus pneumoniae virus resembles a chain more then two discernible strands.
-Additionally the streptomycin antibiotic has a higher concentration then penicillin in D*iplococcus pneumoniae, so the concentration of the antibiotic may have contributed to the name change.*
+Additionally Diplococcus bacteria reacts similarly to the reactions of the *Streptococcus pneumoniae and Streptococcus fecalis*

 Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?